 (Before I begin, I’d like to point out that beautiful board up above.
 Painted by my daughter. *proud mom*)

 I am someone who enjoys making risotto on the stove top.
 A little sauteing, ladles of warm stock, and some stirring.
-I take the whole process fairly casually and don’t just stand over the risotto, but instead go back and forth making dinner and checking the risotto from time to time.
+I take the whole process fairly casually and don’t just stand over the pot, but instead go back and forth making dinner and checking on things from time to time.

 So, I thought why make risotto in the Instant Pot?
 It’s not going to be any quicker (and it isn’t) and it’s so easy anyway!